MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/live-single-point-of-presence.md

 ---
 title: Single Point of Presence (SPOP)
-description: Using Xbox Live Single Point of Presence (SPOP) to ensure that a title is played on only a single device at a time. ms.assetid: 40f19319-9ccc-4d35-85eb-4749c2cf5ef8 ms.date: 04/04/2017 ms.topic: article
+description: Ensures that a title is played on only a single device at a time.
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, spop, single point of presence ms.localizationpriority: medium
+kindex: Single Point of Presence (SPOP)
+kindex: SPOP
+ms.topic: article
+ms.assetid: 40f19319-9ccc-4d35-85eb-4749c2cf5ef8
+ms.localizationpriority: medium
+ms.date: 04/04/2017
 ---

 # Single Point of Presence (SPOP)